What is Automation Testing?

 - So creating an Automated test suite having all the regression test cases (which can initially take time) by providing all the test data and running every time for the new release can save a lot of time, can give 100% accuracy and can save money by reducing the resources required to run that test suite.

 - Automation testing is not eliminating Manual testing as a whole as in manual testing, there is human intervention and the human brain is used which tries with different ways to perform the same task and can play with multiple test data, hence increasing the chances of finding more critical bugs.

-- Automation testing is done to reduce the extra time which is wasted in performing the same repetitive task, done every time in a specific manner which can be boring and hence error-prone if done manually.
+- It is done to reduce the extra time which is wasted in performing the same repetitive task, done every time in a specific manner which can be boring and hence error-prone if done manually.
 Moreover, almost all web applications support multiple browsers like Chrome, IE11, Mozilla Firefox, etc. and it is not possible to test everything on all the browsers simultaneously.
 This situation can easily be handled by Automation testing as we can run the test cases simultaneously and that too very easily on multiple browsers.

 How Automation Testing is Carried Out?

-Automation testing requires proper planning and strategy to be followed for the execution of test cases.
+It requires proper planning and strategy to be followed for the execution of test cases.
 Steps to be followed in automation testing are given below:

 1. Selection of Testing tool

 - Once you are sure to move to automation from manual testing to Project, the Selection of test tools is the foremost and hence one of the most important tasks towards automation.

 - Though there are a number of test tools available in the market but it is required to do complete analysis before the selection of any test tool according to the requirements of the project.